Sunday, July 24, 2016

 NORKA, Akron backwards! (#43)

-Based in Akron, Ohio and originally founded by Jacob Paquin in 1924.
+Based in Akron, Ohio, and founded by Jacob Paquin in 1924.
 Jacob desired a handcrafted sparkling beverage.
-It was common after prohibition that breweries switched to producing soft drinks.
+After prohibition, it was common for breweries to switch to producing soft drinks.
 As part of the competition, Paquin a factory called NORKA.
 A man after my own heart when you play with words.
-Like when I once drove through Nebraska and saw all these adds for the Aksarben facilities.
-Also when I drive down a road and see a car that is U R A Bus.
+For example, when I drove through Nebraska and saw all these ads for the Aksarben facilities, I also went down a road and saw a U R A Bus car.
 See the twist?
-The car is Subaru.
-Norka is the hometown Akron spelled backwards!
+The vehicle is Subaru.
+Norka is the hometown of Akron, spelled backward!

 Ingredients: Carbonated water, Cane Sugar, Natural Flavor, Caramel Color, Lactic Acid, Potassium Sorbate (Preserves freshness), Sodium Benzoate (Preserves freshness).